 Watch this video with Dr. Dominic Rowley to learn more about estrogen:

-Progesterone prepares the body for pregnancy in the event that the released egg is fertilised.
-If the egg is not fertilised, the corpus luteum eventually fully breaks down, with the the production of progesterone decreasing and a new menstrual cycle beginning.
+Progesterone prepares the body for pregnancy in the event that the released egg is fertilized.
+If the egg is not fertilized, the corpus luteum eventually fully breaks down, with the the production of progesterone decreasing and a new menstrual cycle beginning.

 Watch this video with Dr. Dominic Rowley to learn more about progesterone:

 When you start your period, your body is producing some estrogen and almost no progesterone.
 Just before ovulation, your estrogen levels increase dramatically stimulating the release of the egg from the ovaries.

 After the egg is released, your body begins to produce progesterone to prepare the lining of your uterus for implantation of a fertilized egg, or pregnancy.
 If you do not become pregnant, progesterone levels drop dramatically signaling the body to shed the uterine lining, which marks the start your period and the whole cycle all over again.

 What Are The Causes Of Estrogen Dominance?